mhans1312/spike/README.md

 # Redux Feedback Loop

+To enter the admin page, either click the admin button at the bottom of the first page or navigate directly to the admin page located here: http://localhost:3000/?#/admin

+The feedback app simply asks you to rank your feelings on a scale of 1 to 5 and leave a comment at the end.

+The administrator can see all the feedback logged and delete any feedback from the data base.

 > **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.

 "And my last reminder of the day, which is my last reminder of every day, is...?" - Luke